LuukEbenau/Automatic-Lipreading-translator/README.md

 # Automatic-Lipreading-translator
-This page serves as an landing page of the project, describing the project globally.
+This page serves as an landing page of the project, describing the project for DT2119 at KTH .
 For more information, go to the [wiki](https://github.com/LuukEbenau/Automatic-Lipreading-translator/wiki).
 # Code writing instruction
 For each sub-feature of our program